Azure/Azure-Sentinel/Solutions/CohesitySecurity/Playbooks/Cohesity_Send_Incident_Email/readme.md

-# Cohesity Send Incident Email
+# Cohesity Incident Email Playbook
 ## Summary
 This playbook sends an email to the recipient with the incident details..